interledger/open-payments/docs/web-monetization.md

 * Given a payment pointer, can I resolve a users monetization URL?
 Should this even be possible?
 * How to resolve expiry of credentials/when an Invoice has been deemed closed?
 STREAM layer fails and then you would propagate it to the Application layer potentially.
-* Should there be a deprecation plan for SPSP & Payment Pointers being used in the canonical form ($payment.poinert .com) for use cases other than for discovery.
+* Should there be a deprecation plan for SPSP?